fbpx

 Jerry also recommended that the performance of the new configuration be measured regularly to check for progress.

-With DMARC, you get reports that provide information on which mail servers are sending messages on behalf of the domain and whether those messages are passing authentication checks so you can identify and address potential issues.
+With DMARC, you get important reports that provide information on which mail servers are sending messages on behalf of the domain and whether those messages are passing authentication checks so you can identify and address potential issues.

 DMARC is an open and free standard; anyone can use it.
 Remember that not all email service providers fully support the standard on your domain and that your service provider must set a custom Return-Path for your domain.